 I got up to my knees and planted a long awaited kiss on my wife’s cherry lips.
 “And mommy too.”

 She smiled, trying to talk between the onslaught of kisses I was raining down on her.

 “Mommy was scared too y’know,” she said.
 “I’ve never stress cooked so much in my life.
 I hope you’re hungry.”

 I was starving.
 We went inside and I ate like a dog and then, just like a dog, I curled up into a ball and fell asleep by the warm fire with my favorite blanket and the soft breath of my wife on the back of my neck.

 I woke up the next morning feeling refreshed.
 Beth sat on top of me, ready to play.
 I winced, still sore from the beatings I took back in the barn.

 Her eyes widened as if she was hit with a brilliant idea.
-Her head sunk below the covers I heard her whisper, “Don’t worry…I’ll be gentle.”
+Then her head sunk below the covers and I heard her whisper, “Don’t worry…I’ll be gentle.”